 Joint tenancy and the survivorship mechanic

-For IHT purposes, the position is:
+For IHT, the position is:

 - The deceased joint tenant's interest forms part of their estate for IHT computation (IHTA 1984 s.5).
 HMRC's IHTM15040 confirms the working position: the deceased's interest is conventionally valued at 50% of the net equity (or other appropriate share for more than two joint tenants).